Last updated 23rd March, 2025

 For example, using the incorrect sealants to patch seams could really harm the gutter lengths, eventually leading to a more significant failure.

-Gutters can contain plenty of bacteria, bird droppings and may be used by rodents; therefore, if you cut yourself in the process of any guttering repair work, you must visit a doctor.
+Gutters can contain plenty of bacteria and bird droppings, and may also be used by rodents; therefore, if you cut yourself in the process of any guttering repair work, you must visit a doctor.

 Working at a height, there are many ways in which you could hurt yourself.